Ten Tips to Know When Preparing Venison

 9. Use the Best Kitchen Tools

-Kitchen tools will either make your job of preparing venison a nightmare or a wonderful and enjoyable experience.
-You will need a very sharp knife that holds its edge and will not rust as well as a honing steel.
+Kitchen tools can make your job of preparing venison either a nightmare or a wonderful and enjoyable experience.
+You will need a very sharp knife that holds its edge and will not rust, as well as a honing steel.
 An eight inch chef’s knife will allow you to cut venison and chop vegetables as well as perform just about any task needing a knife.
 If you have room in your budget, a serrated knife will perform well for cutting breads.

 Two Kitchen Essentials

 A cast iron skillet and a Dutch oven are the most essential tools for cooking venison at its best, and you can find them at very reasonable prices.
 The cast iron will evenly heat the venison, causing a beautiful caramelization when browning your meat.
 A Dutch oven also will hold heat well.